IntrospectiveSystems/introspectivesystems.github.io/_pages/01_basics/0102_modules.md

 ## Apex Entity
-The module's **apex** is the entity that will handle incoming messages.
-This entity is identified as the apex in the module's structure.
+The module's **apex** is the entity that will handle messages that originated from an external module.
+This entity is identified as the apex in the module's structure document (`schema.json`).

 ## Other Entities
 An **entity** is the lowest fractal layer in an xGraph system.
 All entities must be encapsulated in a module